chinamike65/hugo-tuolesi/content/book3/book3en.md

 When the negative karma is the same as the good karma, it is difficult to say which one will come out first.
 When the size is a little bit different, the bigger one will come out first.

-So we need to repent often, try our best to reduce karma, and don’t let it have the opportunity to mature.
+So we need to repent often, try our best to reduce karma, and not give it have the opportunity to mature.

 Moreover, after falling into the evil realms, there is absolutely no chance to practice good dharma, and we will continue to create negative karma, making it difficult to escape.

-It is much more difficult to cultivate a precious human life full of leisure after being reborn in an evil realm than to cultivate and become a Buddha with a precious human life full of leisure now.
+It is much more difficult to cultivate a precious human life full of freedoms after being reborn in an evil realm than to cultivate and become a Buddha with a precious human life full of freedom now.

-5. Cherish this Precious Human Life
+5. Cherish this Precious Human Rebirth

-Once the precious human life has been obtained, most people do not realize its value and do not cherish this precious human life.
+Once the precious human rebirth has been obtained, most people do not realize its value and do not cherish it.

-Instead, thy live their lives in confusion and incomprehension.
+Instead, thy live their lives in confusion and ignorance.

 Some people even rely on human beings to create a lot of karma, fall into the evil realms after death, and waste this rare and full human life.

-In addition, some people have great good fortune, they do well in their worldly careers, they make a lot of money, and they also do a lot of good deeds.
+On the other hand, some people have great good fortune, they do well in their worldly careers, they make a lot of money, and they also do a lot of good deeds.

 198